nasa-nccs-cds/stratus-endpoint/README.md

 # stratus-endpoint
-This repo had been renamed to stratus_endpoint
+This repo had been renamed to *stratus_endpoint*: https://github.com/nasa-nccs-cds/stratus_endpoint